-Most people use Blockchain and Bitcoin interchangeably, and it is understandable since cryptocurrency has been the most popular use case of the Blockchain technology ever since its inception.
+Most people use Blockchain and Bitcoin interchangeably, and it is understandable since cryptocurrency has been the most popular use case of Blockchain technology ever since its inception.

-With startups being set up by ambitious and young entrepreneurs at exponential rates, it is getting increasingly evident that the existing systems in use just cannot handle the inflow of so many contracts and large volumes of data without someone’s trust getting breached.
-With the introduction of Blockchain, many of these businesses are looking to streamline their systems by breaking free from the traditional centralised systems.
+With startups being set up by ambitious and young entrepreneurs at exponential rates, it is getting increasingly evident that the existing systems in use cannot handle the inflow of so many contracts and large volumes of data without someone’s trust getting breached.
+With the introduction of Blockchain, many of these businesses are looking to streamline their systems by breaking free from the traditional centralized systems.

 1. Cloud Storage